Kathak: Music

 The ancient music genre of India, Dhrupad, was re-introduced into Kathak for the first time by India's senior Kathak exponent Mahamahopadhyay Dr. Pandit Puru Dadheech.
-He is India's first Kathak dancer to bring back 'Dhrupad' on the formal Kathak stage and this composition in 28 matra.
-Shankar Pralayankar, his Dhrupad composition, has the unique status of regularly being sung in concerts by 'Dhrupad' maestros the Gundecha Brothers.
+He is India's first Kathak dancer to bring back Dhrupad on the formal Kathak stage and this composition in 28 matra.
+Shankar Pralayankar, his Dhrupad composition, has the unique status of regularly being sung in concerts by Dhrupad maestros the Gundecha Brothers.

 Gharanas

-Kathak is a diffuse tradition, of which three gharanas (schools) are more well known and studied – Jaipur, Benares and Lucknow.
-The schools place different relative emphasis between aspects of a Kathak performance such as the acting versus footwork.
+Kathak is a diffuse tradition, of which three gharanas (schools) are most well known and studied – Jaipur, Varanasi, and Lucknow.
+The schools place different relative emphasis between aspects of a Kathak performance, such as the acting versus footwork.
 The Lucknow style, for example, emphasizes acting while Jaipur style emphasizes the dance and footwork.
 Traditionally, the Jaipur gharana has had a strong spiritual flavor, covering a diverse range of ideas in Vaishnavism and Shaivism.

 The Jaipur gharana traces its origins to Bhanuji, a famed Shiva Tandava dancer who upon visiting Vrindavan was inspired and taught Natvari Nritya.
 Bhanuji's grandons Laluji and Kanhuji were similarly inspired by Krishna.
 They returned to Jaipur, and together they began the Jaipur gharana of Kathak.
 The Jaipur style developed under the sponsorship of Rajput rulers, and they favored the Kathak dance with Hindu religious themes.
-In the modern era, this school has continued their emphasis on dance and footwork with Jai Lal, Janki Prasad, Kundan Lal, Mohan Lal and Nawal Kishore.
+In the modern era, this school has continued their emphasis on dance and footwork with Jai Lal, Janki Prasad, Kundan Lal, Mohan Lal, and Nawal Kishore.
 This school is best known for its systematic innovations in rhythmic dancing, and the use of dance movement to express a story.

 The Lucknow gharana of Kathak dance attributes its origins to a rural Krishna devotee named Ishwari from the village in southeast Uttar Pradesh, who aimed to develop Kathak dance as a form of loving devotion to Krishna.
 This school thrived after the Mughal Empire collapsed, when Kathak artists moved from Delhi to Lucknow under the sponsorship of Avadh nawabs who favored court dance culture.
-In the modern era, the Lucknow gharana style influences the dance school in New Delhi with Shambu Maharaj, Birju Maharaj and Lacchu Maharaj.
+In the modern era, the Lucknow gharana style influences the dance school in New Delhi with Shambu Maharaj, Birju Maharaj, and Lacchu Maharaj.
 Kathak choreography there has developed themes beyond Krishna-Radha, such as those based on the drama works of Kalidasa's Shiva-Parvati and Bhavabhuti's Malati-Madhav.
-This school has also attempted a Hindu-Muslim Kathak fusion style, highlighting the court dancers theme.
+This school has also attempted a Hindu-Muslim Kathak fusion style, highlighting the court dancers' theme.

-The Benares gharana is the third major style, traditionally believed to be the oldest.
+The Banares gharana is the third major style, traditionally believed to be the oldest.
 Its history is unclear.
 According to Kothari, the school started with Janakiprasad from a village near Bikaner who resettled in Varanasi, but one whose ancestors were famed dancers and musicians.
 Janakiprasad was a dancer and a Sanskrit scholar, and credited with inventing the bols of Kathak, which are mnemonic syllables within the language of this classical dance of India.

 According to Nicole Lehmann, modern Kathak dancers show, to varying degrees, a fusion of the styles from all three gharanas.